 | Group G | Grain, flour, starch, wood dust | Grain elevators, food processing, sawmills |

-Mining explosion-proof cameras face requirements that differ from other industries: MSHA approval (separate from UL listing), Class II dust classifications, and the mechanical severity of underground environments.
+Mining explosion-proof cameras face requirements that differ from other industries: MSHA approval (separate from ATEX/IECEx Certification), Class II dust classifications, and the mechanical severity of underground environments.
 Class II cameras require different protection than Class I — the housing must prevent dust accumulation on surfaces that could ignite the dust, rather than containing a gas explosion.
 Surface temperature limits are typically stricter for Group G (grain dust) than for gas applications.
 Verify the camera assembly carries the correct Class II certification for the specific dust group present, not just Class I explosion-proof certification.

 For definitions of key hazardous area terms used in this guide, see the Hazardous Area Classification Glossary.